For all Michnas, their relatives, and friends

 So which bundle is best for the time extension?
 Looking at Safaricom's current prices (as of early 2013, check their page for their latest tariffs), you can see that the cheapest way to do it is the cheapest bundle that is valid for 90 days.
 It costs KSh 50.
 This is my recommendation.

 You still have to be careful not to miss your next renewal time.
 With a lifetime of 90 days you should buy the next KSh 50 data bundle 88 or 89 days later.
-SMS balance to 450 to find out precisely when you data bundle expires.
+SMS the word balance to 450 to find out precisely when you data bundle expires.

 To avoid forgetting to renew, my recommendation is to use the Google Calendar and enter an appointment in 90 days with a few reminders one and two days before, so you get several alarms before the deadline.